 Despite newer technologies that surpass the capabilities of VHF telemetry, the equipment continues to be a research staple.
+VHF is also frequently used in combination with satellite tags to download data.
 Moreover, a new application of VHF technology allows for automatic detection of tagged animals.
 See Automated Radio Telemetry section below.

 VHF tracking systems consist of three primary components (transmitter, antenna, and receiver), which work together to provide information about moving animals.